 5. Buy through individuals rather than dealers

 It’s well known that some second-hand dealers in Hong Kong alter (lower) car mileage.
 For this reason, it’s often best to buy a second-hand car from an individual and, if possible, to buy a vehicle from the first owner of the vehicle.

 If you can buy a second-hand car from a friend, then it’s even better.
 However, we recommend asking how many owners the vehicle has had if you wish to sell it at a later stage.

 6. Get the car checked by a reputable, independent mechanic

 You should get any vehicle that you are seriously considering purchasing checked by a trusted, independent mechanic.

-As we said previously in this article, prices of second-hand vehicles might appear cheap, but maintenance costs can really add up.
+As we said previously in this article, second-hand vehicles’ prices might appear cheap, but maintenance costs can really add up.

 A trusted mechanic will check the vehicle body and structure, electrical equipment, engine, ignition and fuel system, cooling system, air conditioning, transmission, steering system, wheels and tires, brakes, and suspension.

 This could save you a lot of time, money, and hassle down the road.